In order for your body to grow, you must consider the foods that you eat that gives you energy and helps your body to run, think, work and even play.

 The teeth help tear the foods, breaking them down, the saliva or the salivary glands, help moisten the food so that it is easier to swallow, and then the tongue helps to push the food and mix it with the saliva.

-With all of this happening, a ball of food, or the bolus, is formed and the muscles in your mouth and throat helps to push the food down.
+With all of this happening, a ball of food, or the bolus, is formed and the muscles in your mouth and throat help to push the food down.

 This whole process is called ingestion, which means the process of taking food into the body.

-The food, that is now basically liquid, then moves into the esophagus which is a muscular tube that is located between the mouth and the stomach and this tube leads into the stomach.
+The food, which is now basically liquid, then moves into the esophagus which is a muscular tube that is located between the mouth and the stomach and this tube leads into the stomach.

 It takes around six seconds to move down the esophagus.

-The esophagus is coated with a thick mucus that helps the food to move down easily.
+The esophagus is coated with thick mucus that helps the food to move down easily.

 When the muscles in the esophagus contract, this is called peristalsis.

-Food digestion does not happen because of gravity alone, but due to the contractions (peristalsis) that happens behind the food.
+Food digestion does not happen because of gravity alone, but due to the contractions (peristalsis), that happen behind the food.

 The stomach is also a muscle and these muscles are used to mix the food and in the stomach are acids and enzymes which help to mix the food and continue helping with digestion of the nutrients.